Rochester Opera House - It's THE PLACE to be!

-Rochester Opera House, a not-for-profit organization, presents a full performance season of shows for adults, families, students and teens as well as four sessions of Summer Theatre Camp and the Summer Picnic Series.
+Rochester Opera House, a not-for-profit organization, presents a full performance season of shows for adults, families, students and teens as well as four sessions of Summer Theatre Camp.
 With the floor leveled, the theatre transforms into a dance club or a nightclub with cocktail seating for a series of Broadway musicals.
-Since 1998, thousands of theatre patrons have traveled to this historic theatre from over five-hundred cities and town in New England and beyond.
+Since 1998, thousands of theatre patrons have traveled to this historic theatre from over six-hundred cities and towns in New England and beyond.

 The new Rochester City Hall and Opera House combination was revealed to the public on Memorial Day 1908.
 Well known architect and Rochester native, George Gilman Adams, designed a magnificent theatre with stunning architectural details...horseshoe balcony, grand proscenium, intricate stenciling, near-perfect acoustics.
 Adams invented a unique mechanism that raises the auditorium floor at an incline for amphitheater seating or levels the floor for dancing.